Damien-Lindsey/Damien-Lindsey/README.md

 <a href="Damien Resume.pdf"><img src="https://img.shields.io/badge/Resume-grey?style=for-the-badge&logo=Resume" /></a>
 <a href="Cover Letter.pdf"><img src="https://img.shields.io/badge/-Cover Letter-777BB4?&style=for-the-badge&logo=Zeek&logoColor=white " /></a>

-### Cybersecurity Professional Summary
+### Professional Summary
-Since resigning from my role as a Morgan Stanley Operations Analyst, I've moved to Tampa, Florida and become a full-time Cybersecurity student.
-In my last role as well as in my two years in tech support, I developed an interest in using technology to solve problems and make processes more efficient.
-This interest propelled me to acquire the Security+ and Google Cybersecurity Certifications as well as complete numerous technical projects.
-This interest has become a passion, and this page is for you to view those projects.
-In my search for a full-time security/infosec analyst position I look forward to being an asset to a team responsible for making the lives of others easier.
+As a Morgan Stanley Operations Analyst for the last three years, I have become the go-to member of my team for leading automation of our daily processes.
+That means scheduling meetings to discuss process steps, looking for areas of improved productivity, meeting with tech teams to plan technological improvements, and organizing the UAT testing of updated processes.
+During this time, I have obtained the CompTIA Sec+ and Google Cybersecurity Professional certifications while developing my cybersecurity skills.
+Presented below are some of the projects and certifications completed that demonstrate some of those skills.

 ## Certifications